codechefmarc/localist_drupal/README.md

 ```

 4. Note the `item_selector: event_types` - this is what pulls from the API from Localist.
-5. To make sure that a hierarchial list works correctly, note the use of the `selector: parent_id` and the `parent` under the process part of the migration.
+5. To make sure that a hierarchial list works correctly, note the use of the `selector: parent_id` and the `parent` under the process section of the migration.
 6. Make sure the `destination` points to your newly created taxonomy vocabulary.
-7. Finally, go into the Localist settings and add your new custom migration ID (in our example `localist_event_types`) to the Dependency Migrations section of the settings and save.
+7. Finally, go into the Localist settings page and add your new custom migration ID (in our example `localist_event_types`) to the Dependency Migrations section of the settings and save.

 ### Using Custom Filters in an Event Migration

 Now that we have the filter terms in Drupal as shown above, the next step is to connect those filters into our events.

-1. Create a taxonomy term reference field in your event content type and point it to the newly created taxonomy vocabulary from above.
-In our case the field name on the content type is `field_localist_event_type`
-2. Add the following to your custom event migration (note this example here is truncated, see the full example migration for all fields):
+1. Add the following to your custom event migration (note this example here is truncated, see the full example migration for all fields):

 `(custom event migration)`
 ```yml